Personalize selling with product rec quizzes 👉

 Signup

 The results are in.
-You’ve written the questions, found the right people to ask and had your answers back—now what?
+You’ve written the questions, found the right people to ask, and got your answers back—now what?

-Perfect surveys sent to insightful respondents can become entirely useless if the results are not analyzed in a coherent and comprehensive manner.
+Perfect surveys sent to insightful respondents can become entirely useless if the results aren't coherently and comprehensively analyzed..

-We know that the word analysis sounds technical and exclusive, but it’s not rocket science.
-By following a few helpful guidelines on how to analyze survey data, you’ll be able to draw out the insights from your survey data yourself.
+We know the phrase “survey data analysis” sounds technical and exclusive, but it’s not as scary as it seems.
+By following a few simple guidelines on how to analyze survey data, you can draw insights from it yourself.

-Before you get started crunching the numbers and performing a survey analysis, there are a few pieces of information which you need to gather.
+Before you get started crunching the numbers and performing a survey data analysis, there are a few pieces of information you need to gather.

-First up, you need to know your number of total respondents.
-This number will give you an indicator as to how large your sample is, and how much you can rely on your results.
-It’s always a good idea to gather people’s opinions, but if 5000 people attended a concert—and only 5 people answered your survey—you can’t really treat those 5 answers as being representative of the whole group.
+First, you need to know the number of total respondents.
+This number will indicate how large your sample is and how much you can rely on your results.
+It’s always a good idea to gather people’s opinions, but if 5,000 people attended a concert and only five people answered your survey, you can’t really treat those five answers as representative of the whole group.

 Secondly, you need to calculate your survey response rate.
-This is a straightforward percentage—calculate it by dividing the number of responses you received in total, divided by the number of people you asked to fill out the survey.
-The higher your response rate, and the higher your total number of respondents, the more you can trust your survey data to be representative of the sample as a whole.
+This is a straightforward percentage—calculate it by dividing the number of responses you received in total by the number of people you asked to fill out the survey.
+The higher your response rate and the higher your total number of respondents, the more you can trust your survey data to be representative of the sample as a whole.

 For every question in your survey, you need to know the total number of people who answered with each response.
 Take a look at this example question:

-By aggregating your responses, you are simply counting how many people answered a, b, c and d respectively.
-If 100 people took your survey—the aggregated results would look something like this:
+By aggregating your responses, you're simply counting how many people answered a, b, c, and d, respectively.
+If 100 people took your survey, the aggregated results would look something like this:

 In the last six months: 30